mytkymt/mytkymt/content/authors/admin/_index.md

 ---

 Yamato Miyatake is a software engineer at Bosch Japan, Cross-domain computing solutions.
+He has an experience in sensor development for driver assistance/automated driving.
+This consists of radar and camera perception development.

-Previously at Sato laboratory at Osaka University, he focused on visuo-haptic interface and 3D food printing.
+His research experience includes visuo-haptic interface and 3D food printing.
-His research interests include AR/VR, Haptic interface, digital fabrication, and Human-Computer/Food Interaction.
+He developed a projection-based visuo-haptic interface and a data embedding system inside food using a 3D food printer at Sato laboratory at Osaka University.